CNAG-Biomedical-Informatics/convert-pheno/docs/pxf.md

     convert-pheno -ipxf ipxf.json -obff individuals.json
     ```

+    !!!
+Warning "About `Biosample` and `Interpretation`"
+        If these properties are present, they will be included in `individuals.json` within the `info.phenopacket` field as unprocessed data, as they are not mapped to any specific entity within the Beacon v2 Models.

 === "Module"

     The concept is to pass the necessary information as a hash (in Perl) or dictionary (in Python).